grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

     {% s 'https://www.youtube.com/watch?v=2kmV1wivlsg' %}.

-    A bit more traditional Moroccon sounding but enjoyable nontheless.
+    A bit more traditional Moroccan sounding but enjoyable nonetheless.
   </p>
   <p>
-    The mixtapes and those two records got me wondering what more can be unearthed
+    The mixtapes and those two records got me wondering what more can be unearthed from Morocco?
-    from Morocco?
-Why didn't the Dutch Moroccan populations bring their vinyl to Holland?
-Can you maybe find vinyl in Morocco itself?
-    To the last question I wanted to find an answer.
+    To that question I wanted to find an answer.
 A lot of people went before me, but the information on the internet is really slim.
     I did find these articles: